The Wellness Center: Integrating health care at CMHC

 Larry Davidson, PhD and colleagues at the Yale Program for Recovery and Community Health will evaluate two aspects of the Wellness Center: (1) whether bringing a primary care clinic into CMHC reduces costs, and (2) how well patients do with Peer Wellness Coaches.

 A major driver of high costs in health care is the inappropriate use of acute care for health conditions that could be managed in outpatient settings.
 By offering patients the quality primary care they need, the CMHC Wellness Center seeks to reduce hospital and emergency room visits by people with mental health challenges.

 CMHC, a community mental health center serving over 5,000 patients each year, is a collaborative endeavor of the Connecticut Department of Mental Health and Addiction Services (DMHAS) and the Yale University School of Medicine, Department of Psychiatry.
 DMHAS won the four-year SAMHSA grant to implement the Wellness Center at CMHC.
 Over time, the costs of providing primary care at the Wellness Center will shift to Medicaid; overall costs should be lower due to the preventative nature of care provided.

 Most importantly, clients will benefit.

 "It will make things more convenient for us," says Serena Spruill, a CMHC client and member of the Director's Advisory Council.
 "It should be easier and faster for us to get the results we need."

 Cynthia Ferrari, also a Director's Advisory Council member, agrees.
 She already has primary care in the community but recognizes that not everyone does.
 With the Wellness Center, "we can do everything under one roof, with our primary care clinicians and psychiatrists in the same building," Ferrari says.
 "It will be easier for everyone."

-This Article was submitted by Shane Seger, on Wednesday, December 12, 2012.
+This article was submitted by Shane Seger on December 12, 2012.